Obverse. Photo © Monetnik.ru

 Reverse

-Depicts Portuguese escutcheon on gold armillary sphere superimposed on a cross of the Order of Christ, name of the country above, date below.
+Depicts Portuguese escutcheon on upon a golden armillary sphere, name of country above, date below.

 The coat of arms of Portugal is popularly referred as the Cinco Quinas (Five Quinas) or simply the Quinas (a quina being each of the five escutcheons in form of a cross with five bezants of the Portuguese shield).
 In the late 14th century, the number of bezants was fixed in five.
 Late explanations interpret them as the five wounds of Jesus Christ.
 The shield resting in front is composed of seven golden castles, which represent the Moorish castles conquered during the Reconquista.
 Behind the shield is an armillary sphere, which was a navigational instrument, and symbolizes Portugal's importance during the Age of Discovery.